mattslocum/slack-cleaner/README.md

 # Slack utility
-Ability to delete all messages from a given channel
+Ability to delete all messages from a given private channel.
+This is a great tool for code-review channel or any other queue/list style channel.

+By default it keeps the latest 7 days of messages.
+This is configurable using --keep_days flag.

 ## Setup
 ### Code